thalamicseg/hipsthomasdocker/README.md

 ## Features
-This container-based version for THOMAS has a number of new features:
+This container-based version has a number of new features:
 1. It is based on Python 3.12 and uses a minimal number of modules from FSL, making it much smaller than previous versions (16G vs 41G).
 2. It now also segments the basal ganglia, claustrum, amygdala, and red nucleus (hippocampus/ventricles/mammillary bodies coming very soon).
 3. It generates a quality control file called `sthomas_LR_labels.png` and a composite label file with contiguous left and right labels (for deep learning training) called `sthomas_LR_labels.nii.gz`.
 Both files are produced at the top level of output results: parallel with the `left` and `right` results directories.